CITESmike2023/GLMM-2023-unweighted-model/README.md

 The Bayesian unweighted GLMM  approach was used to report PIKE trends in the MIKE report: <a href="https://cites.org/sites/default/files/MIKE/E-PIKE_Trend_Analysis_Aug2021.pdf"> Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2020</a>, released by the CITES Secretariat in November 2021. <a href="https://github.com/CITESmike2020/GLMM-2021-unweighted-model"> The code used in the analysis is located here. </a>

 The Bayesian GLMM (unweighted)  approach is used to report PIKE trends in the MIKE report: <i>Monitoring the Illegal Killing of Elephants (MIKE) PIKE trend analysis 2003-2021</i>, released by the CITES Secretariat in July 2022.  <a href="https://cites.org/sites/default/files/documents/COP/19/agenda/E-CoP19-66-05.pdf"> Click here to see the report.</a>

- A list of GitHub repositories for previous analysis can be found <a href= "https://cites.org/eng/prog/mike/index.php/portal#MIKE%20Analytical%20Code"> here </a>.

 This GitHub repository includes the code to generate the PIKE trend analysis for 2003-2022.
 The findings of the analysis are reproted in SC77 Doc.
-63.1 (page 14). <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01.pdf"> Click here to view the doucument.</a>
+63.1 (page 14). <a href="https://cites.org/sites/default/files/documents/E-SC77-63-01.pdf"> Click here to view the doucument.</a> On page 23 of the SC77 Doc.
+63.1 a table provides web page links to technical materials and R code used for PIKE trend analysis spanning from 2019-2023.

 # MIKE - GLMM  (unweighted) Model for PIKE